CosZmo77/DT-Project/README.md

 <h1>Trafalgar </h1>

-This project was developed as a part of a task assigned by Deep Thought.
  The project provides a basic landing page with testimonials, services, and other dynamic elements powered by JavaScript and CSS.

 Features
 1.Responsive design using HTML and CSS.